erluko/flowgridviz/prototypes/README.md

 `/etc/services`, `thsark`, and `node`.
 A future version will eliminate dependencies all but the last two or three.

-Presumes that there's a pcap file at `~/Downloads/ISCX_Botnet-Training.pcap`.
-It's only used during initial installation.
-This will be fixed in a future release.

 Installing and Running
 ======================